AP Explains: Why Ebola is now an international emergency

-JOHANNESBURG (AP) — The World Health Organization says the deadly Ebola virus outbreak in northeastern Congo is now an international health emergency .
+JOHANNESBURG (AP) — The World Health Organization says the deadly Ebola virus outbreak in Congo is now an international health emergency .
 More than 1,600 people have died since August in the second-worst outbreak of the disease in history.
-Wednesday’s declaration was sparked by the outbreak’s spread to a city of more than two million people , Goma, on the border with Rwanda.
+Wednesday’s declaration was sparked by confirmation of a case in Goma, a Congo city of more than two million people on the border with Rwanda.

 Here’s a look at Ebola and the unprecedented challenges health workers face in trying to contain what the WHO chief has called one of the world’s most dangerous diseases in one of the world’s most dangerous regions.